Automotive IoT: Transforming the Future of the Automotive Industry

 The manufacturing process in the automobile industry includes huge investment, therefore, keeping track of potential losses or thefts ensures the assets do not go missing and the process is not delayed.
 GPS monitoring systems having Google maps will help in tracking the person who committed theft.

-8. Driver behavioral management
+8. Driver behavioural management

 The future of IoT in the automotive industry

-IoT is unlocking new value for all involved parties in the automobile industry and as it continues to evolve, it is clearly steering towards a paradigm shift.
+IoT is unlocking new value for all involved parties in the automobile industry and as it continues to evolve, it is steering towards a paradigm shift.
 By integrating new technologies such as AI and ML into IoT-backed networks, automobile manufacturers can develop better vehicle connectivity solutions.

 The popular trends driving change are over-the-air software updates.
 These solutions will be capable of data analytics for preventive maintenance.